FuelLabs/fuels-ts/apps/docs/src/guide/encoding/encode-and-decode.md

 - `encodeType`
 - `decodeType`

 The `Interface` class requires you to pass the [ABI](https://docs.fuel.network/docs/specs/abi/json-abi-format/) on initialization.
-Both methods then accept a `concreteTypeId` which must exist in the ABI's `concreteTypes` array, based on which a coder is created internally that is able to encode/decode that type.
+Both methods accept a `concreteTypeId`, which must exist in the ABI's `concreteTypes` array.
+After that, a suitable coder will be assigned to encode/decode that type.

 Imagine we are working with the following script that returns the sum of two `u32` integers: